cscart/docs/user_guide/look_and_feel/changing_attributes/disable_right_mouse_click.rst

 How To: Disable Right Mouse Click to Protect Images
 ***************************************************

-Most browsers allow users to copy any image from a web page by cliking on the image with the right mouse button and choosing the corresponding action from the list.
+Most browsers allow users to copy any image from a web page by clicking on the image with the right mouse button and choosing the corresponding action from the list.
 If you don't want the visitors of your store to copy and save images, you can disable the right mouse click in your store.

 .. note::